Ben624/389Rfall18/week/9/writeup/README.md

 After seeing this message and trying to enter several things into it, it seemed like this program was set up to continue asking for something like `Find me the [hash type] of [hash]` until you win the game.
 I thought the best way to handle this would be to use a regular expression.
 So, below the provided `s.connect` line, I added a `while True:` loop then moved `    data = s.recv(1024)` and `print(data)` into that loop.

-After thinking about it, it seems like the best structure for the while loop is to match the received data with the regex, then break out of the loop and end the program if the regex doesn't match, since that would indicate you have won the game.
+After thinking about it, I decided that the best structure for the while loop is to match the received data with the regex, then break out of the loop and end the program if the regex doesn't match, since that would indicate you have won the game.
 To accomplish this, I added the following lines of code below the print statement.
 ```
 match = re.search(r'Find me the (\w+) hash of (\w+)', data)